Flashes Floaters are they a sign of a retinal detachment

-Flashes and or floaters are mainly harmless, however some indicate a serious problem with your eyesight.
+Flashes and or floaters can be a sign of a retinal detachment or retinal tear which can lead to serious vision loss, however some are harmless.
 We can examine your eyes locally and thoroughly with the aid of a modern Optos retinal camera.

-We have the only Optos camera in North East Essex available in the high street.
+We have one of the few Optos cameras in North East Essex available in the high street.
 Eye drops are rarely needed, the flash from the camera is similar to a flash from a normal domestic camera.
 Depending on the results you may still need to have eye drops for further checks.

 The examination will be covered by the NHS, please ask for details.

 Flashes and Floaters in your eyesight are usually caused by the vitreous changing in shape.
 This is a normal aging process, however this change in shape may cause traction on your retina, which in turn may cause the retina to tear.